misiektoja/spotify_profile_monitor/docs/configuration.md

 # Configuration

 Examples on this page use the PyPI command `spotify_profile_monitor`.
-Manual script users should keep the shown options and use the matching prefix under [Command Format by Installation Method](usage.md#command-format).
+Manual script users should keep the shown options and use the matching prefix under [Command Format by Installation Method](usage.md#command-format-by-installation-method).

 <a id="configuration-file"></a>
 ## Configuration File

-Most settings can be configured via command-line arguments.

-If you want to have it stored persistently, generate a default config template and save it to a file named `spotify_profile_monitor.conf`:
+You can pass most settings as command-line options or save them in a configuration file for later runs.

+The easiest way to create this file is `spotify_profile_monitor --setup`.

+To edit every available setting yourself, generate a default configuration file:

 ```sh
 # On macOS, Linux or Windows Command Prompt (cmd.exe)